 Now let us examine how the stochastic oscillator works.
 We will also take a look at how quickly you can adjust the sensitivity of the indicator.
 The basic concept behind the stochastic oscillator is momentum.
 It gives you the ability to monitor the momentum of an asset’s price.
 Doing so lets you see whether it is potentially oversold or overbought compared to recent highs and lows.
 However, therein lies a potential conundrum.

 A Simple Example

 What if we look at the S&P 500?
 The E-Mini S&P 500 futures contract is amongst the highest volume assets in the futures market.
 What will looking at its momentum show us?
 Picture the example of firing a rocket into the sky.
 It will not just suddenly stop and turn back to earth right away after running out of fuel.
 The fading momentum will continue to push it higher at a drastically falling speed.
 However, when the positive momentum eventually ends, the rocket will turn and head back towards earth.
 As a result, it builds up new momentum along the way.
 This is the idea behind the stochastic oscillator.
-By using the recent highs and lows, for comparison, you should be able to identify a change in momentum.
+Using the recent highs and lows for comparison, you should be able to identify a change in momentum.
 That result should be reflected in the charts as well.

 There is a general consensus that when stochastic oscillator levels fall below 20, it indicates the asset is oversold.
 Meanwhile, if it moves above 80, that indicates the asset is overbought.
 Let us take 50 as our mid-value.
 In theory, the positive momentum is above the line, while the negative momentum is below it.
 Although this is generally the case, stay aware of possible false signals.
-Now let us move on and take a look at the ways to read and understand the stochastic oscillator indicator.
+Now let us move on and look at how to read and understand the stochastic oscillator indicator.